 The Google Play™ store can sometimes run into software issues while downloading apps.

-To fix these issues, try clearing its data by going to Settings > Apps and selecting Google Play store.
-Once you're there, tap Storage > Clear data > Delete.
+To fix these issues, try clearing its data by going to Settings > Apps & notifications > See all apps and selecting Google Play store.
+Once you're there, tap Storage > Clear Cache > Clear data.

 5. Check your date and time settings